Fiserv/acceptance-solutions-apac/docs/LocalIntegrationCheckList.md

 #### Use case considerations on how our Local integration can support your ecosystem:

  - Your current point of sale (POS) system(s) have been implemented on local-based connectivity
- - Technically your business’ direction for your payment and reporting ecosystem is planned to be on local-based integrations
+ - Technically your business direction for your payment and reporting ecosystem is planned to be on local-based integrations
  - *If you are a hospitality-based business using Oracle Opera Payment Interface (OPI) to support Oracle Property Management System (PMS) solutions
  - Enjoy the benefits of enabling tokenized payment transactions to be integrated to Oracle Payment Interface (OPI) Optimize your financial management with digitalized receipts that can be viewed and downloaded on Fiserv Business Point (merchant portal)

 <B>Once you have assessed the use cases, discover our APIs [here](./?path=docs/LocalPOI.md&branch=develop) for a further deep dive.</B>